An LA Crime Story

 By | Serial | No Comments

 Rhea drove twelve and a half blocks west on Fourth.
 Once she passed the bulk of the homeless camps that bloated the sidewalks, she pulled into a 24 hr. gas station mini-mart and parked.
-A giant billboard loomed above her, advertising a new TV series.
-It was text only, presciently stating “You are 141 miles from the border.”
-She got a bag of Fritos and a soda from the Mart.
-Back in her car, she opened her phone and looked at the picture she’d taken of the Mexican desk in Hays’s warehouse.
+A billboard loomed above her, advertising a new TV series, Its text presciently tempting her, “You are 141 miles from the border.”
+She got a bag of Fritos and a Pepsi from the Mart.
+Back in her car, she looked at the picture she’d taken of the Mexican desk in Hays’s warehouse.
 She Googled “rustic Mexican desk Ensenada”.
 Her phone died.
 She rebooted it.
-Her notepad came up on the home screen, with the words she’d jotted down a mere nine hours ago: “sausage, ancho, warm night”.
+Her notepad came up on the home screen, with the words she’d jotted down a mere hour ago: “beefy, ancho, warm night”.
 Shit.
 She had to write a review.
-She’d totally forgotten.
 She started her car and left.
 She drove up Virgil to Sunset.
-It was after two in the morning.
-Closer to the boulevard, she cruised past a few lingering hookers and hustlers.
-She turned on “voice record” on her phone.
+Closer to the boulevard, she cruised past a few lingering hookers, hustlers, night-time wanderers.
+It was almost three, when namesake angels hover closer to the ground with wings that are singed and black.

-When things in her life were darker than usual – when Rhea didn’t have the time, inclination or extra money to escape the circumstances of her life or the details of her job – she either watched QVC or she wrote.
-Poems.
-Morbidly romanticized rhymes scribbled in a journal she’d sporadically kept over the years.
+When things in Rhea’s life were darker than usual – when she didn’t have the time, inclination or extra money to escape the circumstances of her life or the details of her job – she either watched QVC or she wrote.
+Musings – like she’d told Manny.
+Lousy romanticized rhymes scribbled in a journal she’d sporadically kept over the years.
 That hobby served her now.
-She started to talk:
+She turned her phone to “record” and started to talk:

-“…Street’s full of hustlers looking for cash and fools looking for love.”
+“…Street’s tired with hustlers looking for cash, fools looking for love.”

-As she turned onto Sunset, she passed late-night clubs and a few food trucks.
+As she turned onto Sunset, she passed late-night clubs just closed, a road crew, a damaged hipster or two huddled around food trucks, posting on their phones.
 Skinny hipsters were on their phones, ignoring each other.
 A Mexican vendor sold churros – while his wife cradled their sleeping child.

-“Everyone else is looking for either fame or minimum wage…” she talked on.
+“Everyone else is looking for fame or minimum wage…” she talked on.

 A coyote crossed the street in front of her, carrying a bag of Cheetos in its mouth.